Tsunorai/HTTYD-Card-Game/README.md

 - **Graphics**: 2D
 - **No animations planned for now**

-### Core seperation
-The core game logic is separated from the UI layer.
-If you want to reuse the same card-based game mechanics in a different format—such as a 3D or animated game—you can fork this project and simply replace the contents of the **UI** folder with your custom interface.

-## Help Request

-This project is in early conceptual stages and being developed solo for now.
-If you're interested in contributing to the design, development, art, writing, or testing of this game, your help would be greatly appreciated.
-Please reach out if you'd like to collaborate on this fan-made project.

 ## Disclaimer

 This is a **fan-made, non-commercial project** based on the *How to Train Your Dragon* (HTTYD) franchise.